DevExpress-Examples/asp-net-mvc-grid-export-colored-grid-in-wysiwyg-mode/Readme.md

 > **Note**
-> Starting with v15.2, the grid maintains conditional formatting styles in the exported document.
+> Starting from v15.2, the grid maintains conditional formatting styles in the exported document.
 You can use the [GridViewSettings.FormatConditions](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.GridViewSettings-1.FormatConditions) rules to define conditional formatting in browse mode and keep the applied appearance in the exported document.

 ## Files to Review